aiman-al-masoud/deixiscript/src/transpile/README.md

 Go through the list of Deixiscript ASTs in order.
 Whenever you find a noun phrase, try searching for a corresponding entity in the "queue", if you don't find it then create a new entity and place it in the "queue".
 Produce updated Deixiscript ASTs with explicit references.

+Resolving implicit references may require knowledge from the Conceptual Model, for example for example when entities are referred to anaphorically by superclass type.

 # World Model Construction

-Go through each Deixiscript AST, add entities and relationships to World Model.
+Go through each updated Deixiscript AST, add entities and relationships to World Model.

 Example: "Print the second element of the third row of the matrix", should produce a world model that has: a matrix, a third row and a second element, with the relevant relations between those 3 entities.

-Anaphora are resolved during this stage, requiring also knowledge from the Conceptual Model, for example when entities are referred to anaphorically by superclass type.

 Instructions are also treated as entities, and they are related to program objects by usage/definition relations.